ethanmick/coffee-mule/README.md

 ## Why this Fork?

-Mule includes files to do it's work, and because these files are written in javascript, they only require `.js` files.
-I need the them require `.coffee` files.
+Updated Mule to the modern era, and also added a few options that I needed.

 ## About